 — ✦ —

-The foundational modern scholarly study of Donatism in English, and the text cited in the Church Before the Council paper.
+The foundational modern scholarly study of Donatism in English.
 Frend situates Donatism within the social geography of Roman North Africa — the urban Latin-speaking coast versus the Berber-speaking agricultural interior — and argues that the schism was as much an expression of rural Numidian resistance to Roman urban Christianity as a theological dispute about traditors and baptism.
 This socioeconomic framing has been contested (notably by Brent Shaw) but remains the framework within which most English-language scholarship operates.
-Essential reading before the primary sources.
+Note: Requires a free Internet Archive account to borrow.
+If access is unavailable, the New Advent Catholic Encyclopedia article and the Wikipedia Donatism article together provide a sufficient scholarly orientation.

 Roger Pearse, ed. · Free access

 The standard English-language compilation of Augustine's anti-Donatist corpus.
-The introductory essay by J.R.
-King (reprinted from Schaff's series) provides a full inventory of the Donatist theological voices Augustine opposed — Parmenian, Petilian, Cresconius, Gaudentius — with brief characterizations of what each argued, enabling targeted reading of the Petilian fragments in context.
+The introductory essay provides a full inventory of the Donatist theological voices Augustine opposed — Parmenian, Petilian, Cresconius, Gaudentius — with brief characterizations of what each argued, enabling targeted reading of the Petilian fragments in context.
+Navigate individual treatises from the Table of Contents on the main CCEL page.

 — ✦ —